dumptcp/golangwebserver/README.md

 ```bash
 sudo reboot
 ```

-When the server is back you can continue
+Reconnect to your server after it comes back up, then continue:

 ```bash
 sudo apt install snapd